-- Business valuation – it is absolutely important for your business to have a grasp on the more quantitative aspects of the bankruptcy proceedings through conducting proper solvency tests, establishing going concern and the restructuring of the fair values.
+- Business valuation - it is absolutely important for your business to have a grasp on the more quantitative aspects of the bankruptcy proceedings through conducting proper solvency tests, establishing going concerns,s and restructuring of the fair values.

 - Disaster planning - it is important to determine the risk factors and the critical business functions in order to develop and successfully implement a plan in ensuring the business achieves continuity of operation before, after, and during a disaster.